openstack-archive/vmware-nsx/README.rst

 .. _github: https://github.com/openstack/vmware-nsx

-For help on usage and hacking of VMware-NSX, please send a message to the openstack-dev_ mailing list.
+For help on usage and hacking of VMware-NSX, please send a message to the openstack-discuss_ mailing list.

-.. _openstack-dev: mailto:openstack-dev@lists.openstack.org
+.. _openstack-discuss: mailto:openstack-discuss@lists.openstack.org

 For information on how to contribute to VMware-NSX, please see the contents of the CONTRIBUTING.rst file.